-3 years full-time
+3 years full-time (plus optional placement year)

 ABB (full entry requirements)

-September 2018 (term dates)
+September 2024 (semester dates)

 Understand how social, economic, political and cultural forces shape individuals.
 Challenge your views on topics debated in society and learn to evaluate evidence, think critically and craft arguments – attributes valued by employers.

-Our teaching is led by our research, covering real-world issues.
+Our teaching is led by our research covering real-world issues.
 Core modules in your first year will introduce you to the breadth of Sociology.
 You'll study the sociology of science, communication, sexuality, health, criminology and media.

 In Year 1, you'll be introduced to classic and contemporary social theory, criminology and social psychology.
 You will learn the skills sociologists need, such as presentation and writing skills, while having your sociological imagination inspired and challenged.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will: